BrainBoardz/BrainBoardz/README.md

 Firmware Notes:

 The ESP32S3 BZboards supports Arduino and AnnexRDS.
-The RP2350B "Jammy" supports CircuitPython, Micropython and ArduinoPlaformIO.
+The RP2350B "Jammy" supports CircuitPython, Micropython, Arduino and PlaformIO.
 For further instructions on these platforms please visit the Downloads page of the BrainBoardz website at:

 https://www.brainboardz.com/downloads/